-Because what I find is, is that we as marketing need to be empathetic and intuitive to listen and understand.
-The only way we can do that is to get to the people who are talking to their customers or talk to our customers directly.
+Because what I find is, is that we as marketers need to be empathetic and intuitive to listen and understand.
+The only way we can do that is to get to the people who are talking to their customers or speak to our customers directly.
 I would say come at it not from a marketing point of view but really just being people with people, have a real conversation.
 So don’t look at how I am going to take this knowledge and put it on another campaign.
 I really think that we need to think of marketing as a conversation instead of pushing my agenda.

-What I want to know is demonstrate first of all a good conversation starts with two people who are interested in hearing what one another has to say and so this is where I would say in some companies it means you need to be interested in the world of your salespersons because they are your customers B2B marketer.
+What I want to know is demonstrate first of all a good conversation starts with two people who are interested in hearing what one another has to say and so this is where I would say in some companies it means you need to be involved in the world of your salespersons because they are your customers B2B marketer.
 And then you also have your outside customer whom they are looking to reach.

 Steve: Now a lot of folks are new to marketing, young marketers in their career or marketers looking to advance inside of the career of marketing.
-What are some of those essential skills that you would recommend that these marketers acquire in order to continue to advance in their careers?
+What are some of those essential skills that you would recommend that these marketers acquire to continue to advance in their careers?